kohei-us/mdds/doc/multi_type_vector/examples.rst

    dependent lookup works during overload resolution.

 The next step is to define a trait type that specifies these block types.
-The easiest way is to have your trait inherit from :cpp:struct:`mdds::mtv::default_trait` and overwrite the :cpp:type:`~mdds::mtv::default_trait::block_funcs` static member type with an instance of :cpp:type:`mdds::mtv::element_block_funcs` with one or more block types specified as its template arguments:
+The easiest way is to have your trait inherit from :cpp:struct:`mdds::mtv::default_traits` and overwrite the :cpp:type:`~mdds::mtv::default_traits::block_funcs` static member type with an instance of :cpp:type:`mdds::mtv::element_block_funcs` with one or more block types specified as its template arguments: